alex4men/CarND-Advanced-Lane-Lines/writeup.md

 In code cells 19, 20 and 21 I find lane lines in the binary warped image using the function `find_lane_pixels()` and then I fit my lane lines with a 2nd order polynomial using the function `fit_polynomial()` (which implements sliding window approach) kinda like this:

 ![alt text][image5]

+The lane detection applied to the problematic frame.

+![alt text][image10]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.